jyli7/lattice/README.md

 ## How to Use Lattice

+The easiest way to figure out how to use lattice is to read/skim this readme and then check out the code for the sample game (link to game).

 ### Getting started

 Get started in just 5 easy steps.

-1. Include lattice.js or lattice.min.js with the rest of your included javascript.
+1. Include lattice.js or lattice.min.js with the rest of the javascript you're including in your game.

 	```html
 	// CODE FOR THIS GOES HERE